dineshpinto/pythermal/README.md

 ## Program Structure

-*Documentation by D. Pinto*
+*Documentation by D. Pinto, St. Stephen's College*

-The code is centered around the main function, a class is used to store initial value.
-The main function is divided into 3 subroutines and an output/plotting function
+The code is centered around the main function, from which the entire program can be controlled.
+It derives data from a class which is used to store initial values.
+The main function calls are subdivided into three sets of routines termed *Sub-Routines* and an Output/Plotting function, all of which are stored in separate source files.

 ### class System (function __init__())